fishinabarrel/linux-kernel-module-rust/README.md

-We run [bindgen](https://github.com/rust-lang/rust-bindgen) on the kernel headers to generate automatic Rust FFI bindings. bindgen is powered by [Clang](https://clang.llvm.org), so we use use the kernel's own build system to determine the appropriate CFLAGS (see `kernel-cflags-finder`) and pass them to bindgen (see `build.rs`).
+We run [bindgen](https://github.com/rust-lang/rust-bindgen) on the kernel headers to generate automatic Rust FFI bindings. bindgen is powered by [Clang](https://clang.llvm.org), so we use use the kernel's own build system to determine the appropriate CFLAGS.
 Then we write safe bindings to these types (see the various files inside `src/`).

 Each kernel module in Rust lives in a `staticlib` crate, which generates a `.a` file.
 We pass this object to the Linux kernel's own module build